NeutrinosPlatform/cordova-plugin-document-scanner/README.md

 >  **DOCUMENTATION** - This doc explains the use of plugin ver 4.x.x.
 For documentation of ver 3.x.x of the plugin, please see the branch [ver/3.x.x](https://github.com/NeutrinosPlatform/cordova-plugin-document-scanner/tree/ver/3.x.x) on github.
 For ver 2.x.x and below please read the documentation within each of the npm releases.

 This plugin defines a global `scan` object, which provides an API to scan the document using camera (iOS and Android) or by choosing an image from the system's photo library (Android).
+The plugin does provide edge detection while scanning.

 Although the object is attached to the global scoped `window`, it is not available until after the `deviceready` event.